Chris Joseph (autobiographer)

-Chris Joseph is a British advertising executive and the author of his autobiography "The Golden Straitjacket".
-He has bipolar disorder and has three children.
+Chris Joseph is a British advertising executive and the author of his autobiography "Zest!
+Seller.”

 Early life and education

 Joseph attended St Francis Grammar School and English Martyrs Comprehensive School in Hartlepool.
 He left his BA Hons French degree at the University of Liverpool to become a priest, worked as a nightclub doorman, and at an iron foundry Head Wrightson where he survived an industrial accident but lost his right arm, and then completed a changed degree at the University of Liverpool in French and communication studies before beginning a career in advertising.

 Advertising career

 After joining the small advertising agency GDA, rapid promotion to new business director and subsequently being headhunted by Saatchi & Saatchi, he set up agency, Hook Advertising Limited, which he turned into an award-winning company with a £10 million a year turnover.
 The name comes from the solid silver hallmarked hook which replaced the hand and right arm he lost in his industrial accident.

 Although clients of Hook Advertising included Fujitsu and Schwarzkopf, its biggest client was the Barclays Philips Shell consortium (BYPS).
 Joseph created and designed the name and logo for Rabbit, a telephone system and then pitched and won the £4 million advertising contract from BYPS.
 When Rabbit was later sold to Hutchison, the latter requested an assignment of the Rabbit copyright from Hook Advertising which refused, believing it not to be covered by the contract.
 After Hutchison severed the contract it sued Hook Advertising.
 Four years of litigation followed where Hook Advertising also sued Barclays, Shell, Philips and Hutchison, and in addition Barclays sued Hook Advertising.